« Writing Dialogue

 But here’s what such discussions leave out: Most of the so-called brand name authors didn’t start out by sitting down and deciding what their “brand” would be and then writing accordingly.2 Most of them were not instant successes.
 Many wrote varied books before the book or series that became their brand took off.
 No one chooses to be a brand.
 It just happens.

-If it were that easy than who do we explain all the series that did not succeed?
+If it were that easy than how do we explain all the series that did not succeed?
 I began my writing career with a trilogy.
 The first book, Magic or Madness, sold quite well.
 The two books that followed did not.
 Had I tried to persist in building my brand by writing more books in that series I suspect they would have sold even worse.
 No one was asking for more of those books, not my publisher, not my agent, no one.3

 Most series do not take off.
 Unsurprising given that most books don’t take off either.
 The vast majority of us writers who have written more than one book set in the same world or telling the same story do not become brand names.
 Instead we watch with sinking hearts as each successive book sells in fewer numbers than the proceeding one.
 The sad fact is that more series get cancelled by their publishers than turn their writer into a brand name.